What is creativity?

 This truly is the magic question.
 We know that a childhood filled with open-ended art and play is essential for building creative confidence.
 However, this confidence can only last a lifetime if the opportunities for generating new ideas, problem-solving, and imaginative thinking continue to be encouraged and cultivated at school and at home.

 But before we stay creative, we must first begin.
 Start a creative practice early.
-Designate a space in your home as the “yes space” where children can grab their own supplies and make whatever they want.
+Designate a space in your home or classroom as a “yes space” where children can grab their own supplies and make whatever they want.
 This space can be part of a play area, a small table in the kitchen, a rolling cart, or a shelf in a home office.
 Even toddlers can learn how to access simple materials such as crayons and paper on their own.
 Only keep materials out that you are ok with children accessing themselves.
 And be conscious of the fact that children want to be where you are so pick a space close to the hub of activity.
 Remember, the key to developing a child’s creative confidence is getting out of the way.
 Experiences should be child-led with the purpose being exploration, discovery, and innovation.

 As children grow, add more materials for them to choose from.
 The art space might move to their rooms, or become the whole kitchen table.
 Your child might gravitate towards other creative and playful pursuits like building with Legos, cooking, writing songs, dancing, or putting on shows.
 Encourage and indulge all creative paths so that they continue to cultivate flexible and imaginative thinking into adulthood.